Science Fair Winners Announced

 1st place: Adelina Carrettin and Jane Lange

-Lovett Elementary Takes First Place in Art Car Parade
+Lovett Elementary Takes First Place Youth Group in Art Car Parade

-Lovett Elementary art students saw their hard work pay off when their art car entry, “OWL”ways a Good TIME, beat forty-nine other entries to take First Place in the 2015 Orange Show Art Car Parade Youth Group Division on Saturday, April 11, 2015.
+Lovett Elementary art students saw their hard work pay off when their art car entry, “OWL”ways a Good TIME,took First Place in the 2015 Orange Show Art Car Parade Youth Group Division on Saturday, April 11, 2015.

 Lovett students began collecting clocks and watches from their families and members of the community in September of last year.
 A generous donation from the San Jacinto Chapter of National Association of Clock and Watch Collectors ensured students have would enough pieces to complete the project as envisioned by Lovett Elementary’s art teacher, Rickey Polidore, Jr.